 It definitely feels like spring around here.
 When we aren't inside doing "school" or screen time, we are most definitely outside enjoying the spring weather!
-And this week, we did this adorable bunny craft!
+And this week, we made these adorable bunny candy dishes!

 Save those empty cans for a bunny craft!